eagroom/IntroToRPresentation/index.md

 * 1st Qu. = the first quantile- means 25% observations are below this
 * 3rd Qu. = the third quantile - means 75% observations are below this
-* Median = The middle point.
+* Median = the middle point.
 Half the numbers are above this value
 * Mean = average

 *** =pnotes